NHopewell/import-this/_posts/2021-02-17-from-simple-namespaces-to-oop.markdown

 So we can see that namespaces in Python are more or less dictionaries accessed in different ways.
 What if I wanted to mimick the behaviour of a dictionary ourselfs to dabble in our own namespace creation?

-### Step one: creating our own dictionary behaviour manually with arrays
+### Iteration one: creating our own dictionary behaviour manually with arrays

 If we want to create our own mappings of names to values, then we will need to create some buckets for names (or keys) and some buckets for values.
 To create some buckets, we could create list of lists of size ```size``` to represent keys (where each imbedded list represents its own bucket).
 And we could do the same for values.
 {% gist fc64d9e5777b286b0fae1c3537607ba7 %}